spiarh/monitoring-doc/README.md

 ```

-=> At this stage, the Prometheus Expression browser is accessible, depending on
+=> At this stage, Grafana is accessible, depending on
 you network configuration at https://grafana.example.com or
 https://grafana.example.com:30443